unIimoney/Detection-Lab/README.md

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
-Python Programming
-Security Information and Event Management (SIEM) tools SQL
+Python Programming, Security Information and Event Management (SIEM) tools, SQL, Linux, Intrusion Detection Systems (IDS)
-Linux
-Intrusion Detection Systems (IDS)

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|